Writing Tips for Getting and Staying Organized

 I’m a pretty organized person.
 Over the years, I have spent countless hours reorganizing everything from the kitchen cupboards to my clothes-packed closet.
 Now, I’m turning all that organizing into a set of writing tips that you can use to get organized too.

-People look at me strangely whenever I offer to help reorganize their garages, but it’s a process I enjoy.
-When you organize your stuff and your space, your mind feels calmer and more organized too.
+People look at me strangely whenever I offer to help reorganize their closets or garages, but it’s a process I enjoy.
+When you organize your stuff and your space, your mind feels calmer and more organized.
 You can think more clearly, and that feels good.

 I’ve spent a lot of time organizing all my writing projects and have developed a few good methods for keeping things in order.

-As I tried each organizational method, I would figure out what worked well and what didn’t work at all.
+As I tried each organizational method, I would figure out what worked well and what didn’t work.
 Now, most of my work is stored digitally, but I do still keep some old hard copies stashed away.

-Since I put so much thought into how I organized my own projects, I thoughts I’d share my organizational writing tips so you can learn from all my hard work.
+Since I put so much thought into how I organized my own projects, I thought I’d share my organizational writing tips so you can learn from all my hard work.

 Writing Tips for Organizing Printed Material

 After trying many different strategies for organizing hard copies, I realized that binders are the way to go.
 Why?

 - You can purchase thick 3-5″ binders and cram in as much as possible.

 - The pages go in and out easily by opening the rings.